ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 NP_forest_loss <- read.csv("NP_forest_loss.csv")
 ```

 We will combine the two objects (the one for forest loss and the one for forest gain) so that we can visualise them in the same plot.
-We can create an "identifier" column so that we know which values refer to gain, and which ones to loss in forest cover.
+We can create an "identifier" column so that we know which values refer to gain and which ones to loss in forest cover.

 ```r
 # Create identifier column for gain vs loss